xiaosy-astro/arxiv_alert/README.md

 ```
 # Daily alert

-You need to edit your crontab to add an entry for your script.
+Maybe, you want to edit your crontab to add an entry for your script.
 You can do this by running:

 ```shell
 crontab -e